IlyaKaftanov/jupnotipy/README.md

 1. Easy setup: Quickly initialize your Telegram bot and get your chat_id.
 2. Customizable notifications: Send messages with custom text.
 3. Credential management: Cache and manage your bot credentials seamlessly.
+4. CLI support
+5. Python decorators support

 ## How this works

 JupNotiPy uses your Telegram bot to send you messages.
 The process involves two main steps:

 1. Initialization: Required for obtaining a chat_id.
+After first initialization you don't need login again because all data will be cached in file.
 2. Sending: Used for sending notifications through the given bot.

 ## Installation